harshsharma1506/offline_first_ERP_mining/README.md

 This is simple, but in a mine, simplicity is a strength — fewer moving parts means fewer things to break.

 ---

+## 5. Data Silo Issues

+Mining operations rarely have a single, unified data platform [3].
+Instead, they rely on a patchwork of systems: ERP for finance, SCADA for telemetry, safety reporting tools, geological modeling software, and ad-hoc spreadsheets.

+This creates "data silos" — isolated pockets of information that cannot easily be combined [3].
+This leads to:
+- **Duplicate data entry**
+- **Inconsistent records**
+- **Delayed decisions**
+- **Higher maintenance costs**

+---